 If you're thinking about holiday destinations, chances are you're looking for somewhere with a beautiful, clean beach that you can lounge on for hours.
 The Blue Flag rating system can help with that, but what is it, and what does it indicate about beach and water cleanliness?
-Greece has an excellent reputation for clean, beautiful beaches and, in 2022, proudly boasts 581 beaches with Blue Flag status.
+Greece has an excellent reputation for clean, beautiful beaches and proudly boasts 581 beaches with Blue Flag status.
 Greece was also voted second in the world for its clean beaches.
 As you might expect, this has enormous implications for attracting tourism.

 What is a Blue Flag Beach?

 The iconic Blue Flag is a globally recognised voluntary award for beaches, marinas, and sustainable boating tourism operators.
 The organisation aims to provide "Pure water, clean coasts, safety and access for all."
 To qualify for the Blue Flag, applicants must pass assessments for a series of stringent environmental, educational, safety, and accessibility criteria and continue to maintain them for regular re-assessments.

 The Blue Flag began life in French schools as an initiative for environmental awareness.
 Children wrote a message along with their name and the name of their local beach and put it in a plastic bottle which was then dropped in the sea by the French military.
 The idea was to highlight the problem of litter on beaches travelling far further than the local area.

 Taking its name from this initiative, the Blue Flag programme was founded in 1987 by the Foundation for Environmental Education (FEE) in conjunction with the European Commission.
 It began with 244 beaches and 208 marinas from 10 nations and has expanded hugely since then.
 The Blue Flag organisation now grants its prestigious Blue Flag status to 5042 beaches, marinas and tourism boats across 48 countries.